gaehlerm/SoftwareEngineering/README.md

     unit_price: float
     quantity_on_hand: int = 0
 ```

 ### Pure Method Classes

 A class may have no member variables at all.
 It consists only of public methods.
 In Java and C#, writing such classes is necessary because every function must be implemented within a class.
+I regard this as an OO obsession of these programming languages.
 In other programming languages, however, there is not much need for pure method classes.
 In C++ and Python, you can define the corresponding functions as free-standing functions instead.
 In fact, I prefer free-standing functions over classes with only public methods, but I guess that's a matter of taste.

 In Python, many functions defined in libraries are not part of classes.
 This can be seen as follows.
 If we want to call the `sin` function, we have to write the following code: